 Are you underestimating the value of diverse experience or a team with diverse professional backgrounds?

-- An overly homogeneous team might can cost you creative problem solving.
-It can also cause you to miss out on experience that you hadn’t even realised the relevance of.
+- An overly homogeneous team might cost you creative problem-solving.
+It can also cause you to miss out on an experience that you hadn’t even realised the relevance of.

 This article was written by Elaine W. Long, Consultant in Finance at LHC International